-What’s more, Pica8 gives you something no other networking vendor of any kind can, which is the ability to run both L2/L3 and “classic” SDN OpenFlow control planes on every switch port in a network at the same time via CrossFlow™.
-With CrossFlow™, for example, enterprises can – for the first time – apply granular policy and security updates to any/all ports in their networks, or redirect suspicious flows to analytics or security appliances – all in real time without any interruptions to the networks.
+What’s more, Pica8 gives you something no other networking vendor of any kind can, which is the ability to run both L2/L3 and “classic” SDN OpenFlow control planes on every switch port in a network at the same time via CrossFlow.
+With CrossFlow, for example, enterprises can – for the first time – apply granular policy and security updates to any/all ports in their networks, or redirect suspicious flows to analytics or security appliances – all in real time without any interruptions to the networks.
 (And, yes, all of this is completely compatible with legacy networking infrastructure.)

 In short, with PICOS®, enterprise customers can crush their ease of use problems, build in virtually unlimited expansion capability, and improve the reliability, performance and security capabilities of their networks all at the same time.
 And, in doing so, they’ve also stepped away from any form of vendor-lock and have fully future–proofed their network investment.
 The fact that these solutions also come with the full economic benefits of the disaggregated white box model is simply a bonus.

-Simplified White Box Networks Designed for the Entire Enterprise
+Simplified Open Networks Designed to Run the Entire Enterprise

-Thanks to Pica8, disaggregated white-box networking has finally escaped the event horizon of its birth in the data center and has now pushed into every corner of the enterprise – from campus to remote offices and the access edge.
-Pica8’s PICOS® Network Operating System (NOS) enables a revolutionary – and massively simplified — leaf-spine white box architecture that is only available from us.
+Thanks to Pica8, disaggregated open networking has finally escaped from its birthplace in the data center and is now a viable solution for every corner of the enterprise, from campus to remote offices and the access edge.
+Pica8’s PICOS® Network Operating System (NOS) enables a revolutionary – and massively simplified — leaf-spine architecture to be deployed all across the enterprise.

-For IT professionals seeking generational technical advances over their legacy vendors’ products, as well as the ownership cost advantages baked into the disaggregated white box economic model, the search is over.
+For IT professionals seeking generational technical advances over their legacy vendors’ products, as well as the ownership cost advantages baked into the disaggregated open white box economic model, the search is over.